thunderbird/developer-docs/planning/roadmap.md

 This is a list of all the primary objectives and efforts that we will be working on.

 > [!IMPORTANT]
-> While we have provided our *targeted* delivery quarter at the time of writing (March 2025), this is no guarantee and each feature they will be available when ready.
+> The delivery quarters provided are tentative and those timelines could change throughout the year.

 ## Front-end Priorities

 ### Conversation View

 Priority: <span style="background-color: #FF8080">P1</span>
-Delivery Quarter: Q1 2025
+Delivery Quarter: Q3 2025
 High level objectives (non-exhaustive):
 * Full thread conversation in message pane.
 * Collapsible/Expandable messages.